-If any students or staff develop any suspected symptoms, they should remain at home and use the NHS 111 online service, which can be found at
+If any students or staff develop any suspected symptoms, they should remain at home and use the NHS 111 online service.

 We will continue to update our students and staff based on the latest advice provided by Public Health England and the Department for Education.

 Coronavirus (Covid-19) is a new virus that has not been seen in humans before, so there is currently no vaccination.

 It causes flu-like symptoms including a cough, high temperature and shortness of breath.
 But these symptoms do not necessarily mean that you have the illness.

 For most people, this is a mild illness that passes.
 For some, such as people with other health conditions or the elderly, it can be more serious.

 - Wash your hands with soap and water often – do this for at least 20 seconds.